 The Audit Committee appointed by the Board of Directors monitors on an ongoing basis the assessment of risk and the design and operating effectiveness of the implemented internal controls in connection with the financial reporting process.

 The Audit Committee and Executive Management perform assessments of the risk exposure of Novo Nordisk, including the impact on the financial reporting and the financial reporting process.
-Quarterly, the Audit Committee have discussions with the CFO, Head of Finance, Head of Business Assurance, Head of Group Internal Audit, the external auditor and the General Counsel regarding:
+Quarterly, the Audit Committee have discussions with the chief financial officer, head of finance & compliance, head of group internal audit, the external auditor and the general counsel regarding:

 The internal control system which has been based on the COSO framework includes clearly defined organisational roles and responsibilities, reporting requirements and authorities.